grolston/cfn-security-docker/README.md

 # cfn-security-docker

-Docker build for base cfn-security image
+Docker build for base cfn-security image used in github actions.